rfotino/space-ai/README.md

 to the player.
-The objective might be to get to a specified location, to destroy all enemy ships or outposts, to defend your own ships or outposts, etc. Each level can be specified as a JavaScript object in a simple format the initial conditions and win conditions, so it is easy to create new challenges.
+The objective might be to get to a specified location, to destroy all enemy ships or outposts, to defend your own ships or outposts, etc. Each level can be specified as a JavaScript object in a simple format with initial conditions and win conditions, so it is easy to create new challenges.

 Originally the idea was to have two or more players write some AI-like